espressomd/espresso/doc/sphinx/advanced_methods.rst

 Constant pH simulation
 ~~~~~~~~~~~~~~~~~~~~~~

-.. .. note:: Requires support for energy calculations for all used interactions since it uses Monte-Carlo moves which use energies.

-As before in the Reaction Ensemble one can define multiple reactions (e.g. for an ampholytic system which contains an acid and a base) in one ConstantpHEnsemble instance:
+As before in the Reaction Ensemble one can define multiple reactions (e.g. for an ampholytic system which contains an acid and a base) in one :class:`~espressomd.reaction_ensemble.ConstantpHEnsemble` instance:

 .. code-block:: python